-Sennheiser MKE 400 | An Encapsulated Shotgun Mic Solution!
+Sennheiser MKE 400 | An ‘Encapsulated’ & Versatile Shotgun Mic

 There are three gain levels to choose from being – and + [whatever that means] and a low-end roll-off for those rumbly situations.
-And finally, on this site, there is a built-in headphone monitor port with volume control this is an excellent addition allowing you to, with no fuss, monitor your audio in-camera without a headphone jack or an external monitor is the only way.
+Finally, there is a built-in headphone monitor port with volume control this is an excellent addition allowing you to monitor audio in-camera with no fuss and without a headphone jack or when an external monitor is the only way to go.

 Check out the full review below to get all the details and help decide if this mic is for you!